Rylern/TemperatureMap/README.md

 ## 5. Conclusion

 You know now how to create a temperature map with Mapbox and OpenWeatherMap.
-I wrote this article to provide an example of using the interpolate heatmap layer, but it can be used for visualizing generic geographical data.
+I wrote this article to provide an example of using the interpolate heatmap layer, but it can also be used for visualizing generic geographical data.